-At P, we are continually researching and testing the use of more eco-friendly printing materials such as chemicals and inks.
+At Printing for Less, we are continually researching and testing the use of more eco-friendly printing materials such as chemicals and inks.
 In fact, we are seeing promising developments across the printing industry to develop and adopt sustainable inks made from natural ingredients, like soy and algae, to gradually decrease reliance on inks based on petroleum oil.

 Transportation emissions are another issue we aim to tackle by working progressively with domestic suppliers.
 “The transport of paper goods from countries overseas uses a lot of fuel at a significant cost,” Beau adds.
 “The pandemic and other global problems have strained this even more recently.
 We are working with our vendors to secure domestic products that perform well, save costs, and lower our use of resources.”

 Why Sustainability is So Important to Printing for Less

 Achieving greater sustainability is an important goal at Printing for Less for the same reason it should be for every organization and individual on the planet: Earth is our home and we need to take care of it.

 At Printing for Less, we are lucky to call Livingston, Montana our home and the majesty of Yellowstone National Park our neighbor.
 The mountains, rivers, and other amazing natural resources on our doorstep have instilled in us a deep appreciation and respect for the Earth, which inform our business practices and strategies.